aleics/proxy-rs/README.md

-# multiproxy
+# proxy-rs
-A multi-thread proxy written in Rust
+A little proxy written in Rust